enrico-dev/enrico/doc/source/userguide/input.rst

           Boron on a number-density basis.

 .. note:: ENRICO assumes that the reactivity effect of the H and O in boric acid
-          is small and on the order of the H and O number density variations in water.
-Therefore, the ENRICO's Boron search only modifies the Boron concentrations and not the H and O as the Boron ppm varies.
+          is small and on the order of the Hydrogen and Oxygen number density variations in water.
+Therefore, the ENRICO's Boron search only modifies the Boron concentrations and not the Hydrogen and Oxygen as the Boron ppm varies.

 ``<coupling>``
 ~~~~~~~~~~~~~~